hitoshi-watase/sercrod/docs/reference/directives/save.md

 - When the user clicks the `*save` button:

-  1. Nablla reads the `*save` / `n-save` attribute value and parses it into a property list, if present.
+  1. Sercrod reads the `*save` / `n-save` attribute value and parses it into a property list, if present.
-  2. Nablla selects `src = this._stage ?? this._data` from the host.
+  2. Sercrod selects `src = this._stage ?? this._data` from the host.
   3. It builds a plain object:

      - Entire `src` if no property list was provided.